 In the MPC controller, the alarm and event action characteristics of some events are configurable.
 It may be possible to configure an event as either a warning or alarm, or disable the event.
 It may also be possible to select an alarm as auto-reset or manual reset.
 In addition, the event action of an alarm may be able to be changed.
 These MPC settings will be configured at commissioning to suit the protection requirements of the specific site.

 Note: The “Fault, Primary Sensor” alarm occurs when the CU352 is operating in Constant Pressure mode (and presumably, other modes reliant on discharge pressure feedback for their operation) and the single discharge pressure transmitter has failed (or, where redundant transmitters are installed, both discharge pressure transmitters have failed).
 The default event action for the “Fault, Primary Sensor” alarm (i.e. failure of discharge pressure monitoring while in Constant Pressure mode) is “Stop”.
-The RTU will detect failure of the discharge pressure gauge (or both gauges, where two are installed) either via the “Fault, Primary Sensor” alarm from the MPC or its own discharge pressure invalid alarm(s), and will place the MPC system into Constant Speed mode.
+The RTU will detect failure of the discharge pressure transmitter (or both transmitters, where two are installed) either via the “Fault, Primary Sensor” alarm from the MPC or its own discharge pressure invalid alarm(s), and will place the MPC system into Constant Speed mode.

 The RTU can read alarm and warning status bits and codes from the MPC controller via Modbus, and the operator can reset latched alarms where applicable via the RTU (see section 4.4.9 MPC Alarm Reset).
 There is also a hardwired digital Fault signal to the RTU from the MPC controller.
 The hardwired fault signal is set when there is an alarm detected by the MPC controller.